What happens during a c-section?

 The top part of your pubic hair may be shaved or clipped.
 Do not do this yourself at home in case it causes an infection.
-Read more here about how to prepare for a c-section.
+Read more about how to prepare for a c-section.

 If you don’t want to have a screen up during the operation, speak to your doctor in advance to find out if this is possible.

-The midwife will then check the baby and dry them to help them stay warm, before placing them on your chest.
-If you plan to breastfeed, you can start trying while you’re in the theatre.
+The midwife will check your baby and dry them to help them stay warm, before placing them on your chest.
+This early skin-to-skin contact helps you bond with your baby and can help you start to breastfeed.

 If you’re not able to hold your baby in the operating theatre, you can usually have skin-to-skin contact after the operation.
 Your birth partner can also have skin-to-skin contact with your baby.
 The whole operation takes about an hour.

-‘I asked for the surgeon to delay the cord clamping.
+“I asked for the surgeon to delay the cord clamping.
 It was very peaceful until the cord was cut and he began to scream!
-I had asked for him to be placed on my chest but I actually found this quite suffocating because I was lying flat and didn’t have much room, so my husband held him next to me.’Laura
+I had asked for him to be placed on my chest but I actually found this quite suffocating because I was lying flat and didn’t have much room, so my husband held him next to me.”

 - Beake S et al (2016) Interventions for women who have a caesarean birth to increase uptake and duration of breastfeeding: A systematic review.
 Matern Child Nutr.
 2017; 13: e12390.